 People-pleasing is telling people yes when we mean no to change the way someone feels about us.
 And you know what?
-This is a complete waste of time because we simply can’t control the uncontrollable.
-We can’t control how others feel about us just like we can’t control the smoke that’s blowing up the coast from California into Washington.
+This is a complete waste of time because we can’t control the uncontrollable.
+We can’t control how others feel about us, just like we can’t control the smoke that’s blowing up the coast from California into Washington.
 It just is.
 When we say yes to people when we mean no, we’re not just wasting our time, we’re harming ourselves and our relationships with others.

 What do I mean by that?
-If we do things just to please other people, we end up feeling resentful, frustrated, inauthentic, exhausted, and angry.
+If we do things to please other people, we end up feeling resentful, frustrated, inauthentic, exhausted, and angry.
 And what do you do when you feel those things?
-If you’re anything like me, you might unconsciously sabotage your life…maybe you take it out on your yourself by eating and drinking too much to deal with your stress; your career, by blaming it for how much you’re working; or your relationships, by being angry at your loved ones for wanting too much or doing too little.
+If you’re anything like me, you might unconsciously sabotage your life…maybe you take it out on yourself by eating and drinking too much to deal with your stress; your career, by blaming it for how much you’re working; or your relationships, by being angry at your loved ones for wanting too much or doing too little.

 None of that feels good.
 And yet we do it…even during a pandemic.

-We pick up the slack for our families during our workday in between meetings by making dinner, unloading the dishwasher, and doing laundry.
+We pick up the slack for our families during our workday between meetings by making dinner, unloading the dishwasher, and doing laundry.